bryanbendall/raylib_multi_window_experimental/README.md

 <img align="left" style="width:260px" src="https://github.com/raysan5/raylib/blob/master/logo/raylib_logo_animation.gif" width="288px">

+# Multi-Window Branch.
+This is a branch of raylib 5.0 that supports multiple windows.
+See the example 'core-multi-window' for info on how to create multiple windows (up to 4)

 **raylib is a simple and easy-to-use library to enjoy videogames programming.**

 raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's especially well suited for prototyping, tooling, graphical applications, embedded systems and education.